NaveenMamidisetti/Book-finder/README.md

 Navigate Back:

 On the book viewer page, click the "← Back to Search" button in the header to return to the search results.

-📸 Screenshots
-(Optional: You can add screenshots of your application here to showcase its features and design.
-For example:)

-Homepage with Search Bar:

-Search Results:

-Book Viewer:

 🤝 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or find any issues, please feel free to: